 HIP105019 is the reference name for the star in the Hipparcos Star Catalogue.
-The Id of the star in the Henry Draper catalogue is HD.
-The Id of the star in the Gould Star Catalogue is .
+The Id of the star in the Henry Draper catalogue is HD202466.
+The Id of the star in the Gould Star Catalogue is 54.
 Stars in the southern hemisphere are more likely to have a Gould Id than the northern hemisphere.
 For example, there are no Gould classified stars in Ursa Major.

-|Traditional Name||14 Aquarii|
+|Traditional/Proper Name||14 Aquarii|